Karl Marx: Childhood and early education: 1818–1836

 Marx's birthplace, now Brückenstraße 10, in Trier.
 The family occupied two rooms on the ground floor and three on the first floor.
 Purchased by the Social Democratic Party of Germany in 1928, it now houses a museum devoted to him.

 Karl Marx was born on 5 May 1818 to Heinrich Marx and Henriette Pressburg, at Brückengasse 664 in Trier, then part of the Kingdom of Prussia.
-Marx's family was originally non-religious Jewish but had converted formally to Christianity before his birth.
+Marx's family was originally non-religious Jewish but had converted to Christianity before his birth.
 His maternal grandfather was a Dutch rabbi, while his paternal line had supplied Trier's rabbis since 1723, a role taken by his grandfather Meier Halevi Marx.
 His father was the first in the line to receive a secular education.
 He became a lawyer with a comfortably upper middle class income and the family owned a number of Moselle vineyards, in addition to his income as an attorney.
 After Prussia's annexation of the Rhineland in 1815 and the subsequent abrogation of Jewish emancipation, Heinrich converted from Judaism to the state Evangelical Church of Prussia in order to retain his career as a lawyer.

 Largely non-religious, Heinrich was a man of the Enlightenment, interested in the ideas of the philosophers Immanuel Kant and Voltaire.
 A classical liberal, he took part in agitation for a constitution and reforms in Prussia, which was then an absolute monarchy.
 In 1815, Heinrich Marx began working as an attorney and in 1819 moved his family to a ten-room property near the Porta Nigra.
 His wife, Henriette Pressburg, was a Dutch Jew from a prosperous business family that later founded the company Philips Electronics.
 Her sister Sophie Pressburg married Lion Philips and was the grandmother of both Gerard and Anton Philips and great-grandmother to Frits Philips.
 Lion Philips was a wealthy Dutch tobacco manufacturer and industrialist, upon whom Karl and Jenny Marx would later often come to rely for loans while they were exiled in London.